maff1989/lotus-explorer/README.md

 *Make required changes in settings.json*

-### Compile TypeScript to JavaScript

-    ./node_modules/typescript/bin/tsc

 ### Start Explorer

     npm start

-*Note: mongod must be running to start the explorer*
+**Note**: mongod must be running to start the explorer

 As of Iquidus version 1.4.0 the explorer defaults to cluster mode, forking an instance of its process to each cpu core.
 This results in increased performance and stability.
-Load balancing gets automatically taken care of and any instances that for some reason die, will be restarted automatically.
+Load balancing is handled automatically and any instances that die will be restarted.
 For testing/development (or if you just wish to) a single instance can be launched with

     node --stack-size=10000 bin/instance.js